hrizzReal/hrizzReal/README.md

-- 🔭 I’m currently working on PetLive, Khadi Lore, Greed
+- 🔭 I’m currently working on PetLive, Khadi Lore, Greed and Learnify
 - 🌱 I’m currently learning Flutter and Unity Game Dev
 - 📫 How to reach me: hrizz.real on Instagram
 - 😄 Pronouns: he/him